zkc3783/dream-share-discover/README.md

 ### Paul (CHEN MingHao)

-* My Chinese name is Chen Minhao, and you can favorably call me Paul.
+* My Chinese name is Chen Minghao, and you can favorably call me Paul.
 * Never run out of ideas.
 * ACM-ICPC Gold Medalist.
 * I've got Japanese-Language Proficiency Test(JLPT) N1.
 Talk to me if you are also interested in Japanese!